kajackdfw/eeu_components/README.md

  7. A submit button that will disable itself if valid flags are false
  8. All component groups will have the same HTML tags
  9. Each component group will only use one style library ( Bootrap or Paper Element or Foundation ), not 2 .
+ 10. Do not duplicate any HTML5 tags or their functionality ( wrappers or an alias may be considered )

 ## Polymer Web Components for forms in MVC Views